Nichigo/C_Exercises/README.md

-Exercises from Zed Show's book.
+Exercises from Zed Shaw's book.